exokitxr/exokit/README.md

 ## Flags

-- `--xr webvr` Makes exokit trigger the vr entry event regardless of the webpage.
-If exokit is always opening in pancake mode use this to fix that.
+- `--xr webvr` Makes exokit WebVR mode regardless of the webpage.
+If exokit is always opening in pancake mode you can use this to try to fix that.

 ## Stay in Touch